Tilak2203/Chicago_Air_Quality-Monitoring-v2/README.md

 The earlier version (V1) consisted of:

 - A React application
-- Direct API calls to fetch PM2.5 readings
+- Direct API calls to fetch parameter readings
 - Basic data visualization
 - No automated data pipeline
-- No backend
 - No stored history
-- No machine learning predictions

-### Limitations of V1:

-- Data was fetched only at runtime
-- No long-term storage or historical dataset
-- No ETL or cleaning
-- No prediction capability
+-
-- The entire system existed only on the frontend

 ---

 ## 🚀 Overview of V2 (Current Version)